42BV/mad-spring-connect/docs/index.md

 differences via a _configuration_ based API is **_impossible_**.
 Using code is more natural and easier to understand.

-Therefore 'mad-spring-connect' allows you to define a Resource, with some bells and whistles, but allows you to customize it in code.
+Therefore '@42.nl/spring-connect' allows you to define a Resource, with some bells and whistles, but allows you to customize it in code.